 To prevent memory leaks, one should not forget to close an input stream or an output stream whose job is done.
-This is usually done with a try
+This is usually done with a try-catch-finally statement without the catch part:

 void writeNullBytesToAFile(int count, String filename) throws IOException {